bartoszwalicki/ssc-blog/src/pages/converting-qtvr-panoramas-to-cubic/index.md

 ## Running panorama-tools Docker image

 Open console.
-On Linux with GUI and MacOs it is usally `Terminal`, on Windows it is called `Command Prompt - cmd.exe` and execute following command:
+On Linux with GUI and MacOs it is usually `Terminal`, on Windows it is called `Command Prompt - cmd.exe` and execute the following command:

 ```
 docker pull bartoszwalicki/panorama-tools